 Life Insurance

 Benefits can be used to cover a child’s education and provide for their continuing care in the event one parent passes away.
+No one wants to consider this possibility, but it confronts many regardless.

 Related Reading: How Are Pensions Divided In Divorce?